drwangusm/ARN-LSTM-final/README.md

 ## Data Availability
 The datasets used or analyzed during the current study are available from the corresponding author upon reasonable request.
-The raw dataset was downloaded from the dataset home page https://rose1.ntu.edu.sg/dataset/actionRecognition/.There are 302 samples of **NTU RGB+D 60** and 532 samples of **NTU RGB+D 120** need to be ignored, which are shown in the **'src/reader/ntu_ignore.txt'**.
+The raw dataset was downloaded from the dataset home page https://rose1.ntu.edu.sg/dataset/actionRecognition/.

+There are 302 samples of **NTU RGB+D 60** and 532 samples of **NTU RGB+D 120** need to be ignored, which are shown in the project **'src/dataset/NTU.py'** [link](https://github.com/shahroudy/NTURGB-D/blob/master/Matlab/NTU_RGBD_samples_with_missing_skeletons.txt).

 ## 3 Parameters